sandialabs/qick-dawg/installation/Readme.md

         width="500px"/>
 </p>

-## 2b.
-Remotely connect to your RFSoC4x2
+## 3b.
+Clone QICK-DAWG on your RFSoC4x2

-To connect to your RFSoC4x2, you first need to find the IP address assigned to your board.
-Conveniently, the RFSoC4x2 has an LED screen on the top of the board that displays the IP address.
-Alternatively, you can log into your router and find the IP address and/or assign a static IP address.

-### Copy Necessary Files to the RFSoC4x2 ###
-We have written our own .bat file and jupyter notebook to streamline the installation process.
-The first step is to run the .bat file which copies all of the required files to the RFSoC4x2.
-To do so:

-- clone QICK-DAWG to your computer;
-- open the command prompt;
-- navigate to the folder that contains the QICK-DAWG file `FPGA_SETUP.bat`;
+We clone QICK-DAWG from the GitHub repository by establishing a ssh connect with the RFSoC4x2 and running a git clone command.
+To simplify the process we have a batch file that you can run FPGA_SETUP_WAN.bat.

+To run this file
-- in the command prompt type `FPGA_SETUP.bat` and hit enter;
+- open the command prompt in your computer
+- change directories to `*\qick-dawg\installation`
+- enter `FPFA_SETUP.bat`
-- and when prompted enter the IP address of your FPGA and password (`xilinx`).
+- enter the IP address of your RFSoC4x2 when prompted

-`FPGA_SETUP.bat` copies the following files to your RFSoC4x2:
-- QICK
-- Serpent and Pyro4 packages
-- run_server and qick_daemon Jupyter Notebook files
-- QICK-DAWG specific firmware

-### Connect to the Jupyter server
+### 3c.
+Install necessary Packages on your RFSoC4x2
 With the required files copied to your RFSoC4x2, we will now install the required packages by running an .ipynb though the RFSoC4x2's Jupyter Notebook server.
 To connect to the jupyter notebook server:

 - In a browser window type your RFSoC4x2 IP address as shown on the board's LED screen and use password `xilinx` as shown in the graphic below